lucenelletenebre/oci-cli/README.md

 Docker container for runing Oracle Cloud Infranstructure CLI.

-Main advantages of this container is it size: less than 50MB.
+Main advantages of this container is it size: less than 30MB compressed.
 Designed to work on GitHub workflows (less size, faster download)

 This version implement only service.core functionality (for my use case I needed only oci.compute, see [here](#Background))